stevemurr/nablafx/README.md

 ## Params, FLOPs, MACs and Real-time factor:

-Scripts to measure all these metrics of a model are in the `tests` folder.
+Scripts to measure all these metrics of a model are in the `benchmarks` folder.
 The code is not very organized and beautiful at the moment but does the job.

 ## Pre-train MLP Nonlinearity or FIR

-The script to pretrain differentiable processors (see `nablafx/processors.py`) like a `StaticMLPNonlinearity` or a `StaticFIRFilter` is `scripts/pretrain.py`.
+The script to pretrain differentiable processors (see `nablafx/processors/ddsp.py`) like a `StaticMLPNonlinearity` or a `StaticFIRFilter` is `nablafx/scripts/pretrain.py`.
-Examples of pretrained nonlinearities and filters are in `weights`.
+Examples of pretrained nonlinearities and filters are in `nablafx/weights`.

 ## Contributions